TheresaLui/SelfHelpContent_v2/articles/supportTopicDescriptions/supporttopics_6f16735c-b0ae-b275-ad3a-03479cfa1396.md

     {
       "id": "af9e6ed0-943e-ea7e-054b-62684f3a5226",
       "longDescription": null,
-      "shortDescription": "Resolve errors when starting or stopping your VM, if it is unresponsive or generating disk related or allocation errors", "searchTags": "Starting",
+      "shortDescription": "Resolve errors when starting or stopping your VM: the VM is unresponsive or generating disk related or allocation errors", "searchTags": "Starting",
       "category": "Deployment",
       "useInDiagnoseAndSolve": "FALSE"